elrobrinimohamed/AUD-CMA-v1/README.md

+AUD-CMA-v1
-# Ahmet Ulucay Drag-and-Carry Multiplication Algorithm (AUD&CMA) v1
+🔢 Drag-and-Carry Multiplication Algorithm v1

 The **Ahmet Ulucay Drag-and-Carry Multiplication Algorithm (AUD&CMA) v1** introduces a novel method for digit-wise multiplication using structured positional padding, non-traditional base multipliers, and a unique carry rule.
 Its hybrid approach blends convolutional patterns with simplified mental math, making it distinct from known multiplication methods in both theory and application.